reactos/reactos/modules/rosapps/applications/explorer-old/doc/readme.txt

-For information on how to compile and install the ReactOS Explorer please look at the FAQ web page:
+For information on how to compile and install the MenuOS Explorer please look at the FAQ web page:

 http://www.sky.franken.de/explorer/